 Non-Bates Credit.
 Students receiving scores of four or five on the Economics AP exam receive credit for ECON 101 or 103.
 Students receiving a score of four or five on the Statistics AP exam receive credit for ECON 250.
 A-Level credit: Students receiving a grade of A or B on the A-Level Economics examinations may receive credit for ECON 101 and 103.
 No credit is given for the O-Level examinations.
 International Baccalaureate credit: Students receiving a grade of six or seven in the IB HL program may receive credit for ECON 101 and 103.
 No credit is given for the IB SL program.

-Students who have failed a core economics course (ECON 101, 103, 250, 255, 260, or 270) at Bates may not receive major or minor credit for an equivalent course taken at another institution.
+Students who have failed a core economics course (ECON 101, 103, 250, 255, 260, or 270) at Bates may not receive major credit for an equivalent course taken at another institution.